MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/business-performance-analytics/decimal-limit-exceed-err00011.md

 author: jinniew
 ms.author: jiwo
 ms.reviewer: twheeloc
-ms.date: 01/26/2024
+ms.date: 01/29/2024
 ms.search.form: business-performance-analytics
 audience: Application User
 ---
-# Decimal limit exceeded error: Error code: ERR00011 [Type: Warning]
+# Decimal limit exceeded: Error code: ERR00011 [Type: Warning]

 > [!NOTE]
 > The functionality that's described in this article is available as part of a preview release.
 The functionality and the content of this article are subject to change.
 For more information about how to participate in the public preview for [business performance analytics](/dynamics365/finance/business-performance-analytics/business-performance-analytics-home-page), contact <bpaquestions@service.microsoft.com>.

 ## Symptoms

 Error code *ERR00011* is logged in the **Bpa self help logs** table in Microsoft Dataverse.
-This issue occurs when the entries in certain decimal data type columns in dimensional model are outside the maximum (922337203685477.5807) and minimum (-922337203685477.5807) value supported by decimal(19, 4).
-This is the decimal precision, scale required by Power BI.
+This issue occurs when the entries in certain decimal data type columns in the dimensional model exceed the maximum (922337203685477.5807) and minimum (-922337203685477.5807) values supported by decimal (19, 4).
+This is the decimal precision and scale required by Power BI.
 For more information, see [Data types used in tabular models](/analysis-services/tabular-models/data-types-supported-ssas-tabular).

 ## Resolution